CitiesSkylinesMods/AdditiveShader/MODS.md

 ## Overview

-> NOTE: DRAFT DOCUMENTATION FOR FUTURE FEATURE (NOT RELEASED YET)
+> :warning: NOTE: DRAFT DOCUMENTATION FOR FUTURE FEATURE (NOT RELEASED YET)

 Traditionally, Additive Shader mod has only allowed shaders to be toggled based on game time: On or Off at certain times of day.